Park Chan-wook: Family and upbringing

+Political views

-He voiced support for the Democratic Labor Party and was also a member of its successor, the New Progressive Party.
+In 2003, he shaved his head to protest the deaths of two South Korean schoolgirls in the Yangju highway incident.
+Ahead of the 2004 general election, he joined 226 other filmmakers in publicly declaring his support for the Democratic Labor Party and was also a member of its successor, the New Progressive Party.
 He supported Justice Party candidate Sim Sang-jung in the 2017 South Korean presidential election.

+In 2014, he joined 100 other South Korean signatories in condemning military action in Gaza and calling in Seoul to halt arms sales to Israel.